Cam/Shopify-HTML-Email-Templates/README.md

 * Refund Notification	- Sent to the customer when their order is refunded
 * Shipping confirmation - Sent to the customer when an order is shipped
 * Shipping update	- Sent to the customer when an order's shipping information is updated

+### More Info

+Contact me at http://camgould.com for more info